Robert Mallin – University Provost

 Dr. Ngorosha’s teaching and research interests are in human development, performance and learning, small-group learning, and faculty professional learning.
 Before joining AUA College of Medicine, he taught at Miami University as an Adjunct Professor.
 Prior to studying and teaching at Miami University, Dr. Ngorosha taught English and Literature at Murewa High School and served as a debate coach, syllabus developer, and national trainer of examiners in Zimbabwe.

-Sonya Ford, PhD – Assistant Professor
+Sonya Ford, PhD – Director of Counseling

 Dr. Ford has spent her career encouraging students to reach their fullest potential.
 She earned a Bachelor of Science degree in Psychology from Old Dominion University, a Master of Science degree in School Counseling from Johns Hopkins University, and a Doctorate of Education in Counseling Psychology from the American School of Professional Psychology at Argosy University.
 Dr. Ford holds Certificates of Advanced Graduate Study from Johns Hopkins University in Clinical Community Counseling and Higher Education.
 She is also a National Certified Counselor (NCC) and National Certified School Counselor (NCSC).
 Dr. Ford was an adjunct professor at Walden University and also had a private practice counseling adolescents and adults.
 She has presented at local, state, and national conferences on advocating for student success.